 - `/pickup` runs at the start of any working block on a project.
 Reads the project hub plus the latest session note.
 Orients you for the work.

 - `/wrapup` runs at the close of a working block.
-Asks the reader what they were trying to do, what state they got to, what the next concrete action is.
-Writes the session note, updates the hub's next_action.
+Drafts what you were trying to do, the state you got to, and the next action from the session itself, shows you the draft to confirm or fix, then writes the session note and updates the hub's next_action.

 - `/new-project` adds a new project hub to the vault when the reader is ready to track another project.